Lu Xun: Early career

-In January 1927, Lu Xun and Xu moved to Guangzhou, where he was hired as the head of the Chinese literature department at Sun Yat-sen University.
+In January 1927, Lu Xun and Xu moved to Guangzhou, where he was hired as the head of the Chinese department at Sun Yat-sen University.
 His first act in his position was to hire Xu as his personal assistant, as well as Xu Shoushang, one of his old classmates from Japan, as a lecturer.
-While in Guangzhou, he edited multiple poems and books for publication, and served as a guest lecturer at Whampoa Academy.
-Through his students, he established connections within both the Kuomintang and Chinese Communist Party (CCP).
+He edited and published several books and served as a guest lecturer at Whampoa Academy.
+Through his students there, he established connections within both the Kuomintang and Chinese Communist Party (CCP).
+After the Shanghai massacre in April 1927, he attempted to secure the release of several students through the university, but failed, leading him to resign and leave for the Shanghai International Settlement.
+By the time he left Guangzhou, he had established himself as one of the most famous writers in China.

-After the Shanghai massacre in April 1927, he attempted to secure the release of several students through the university, but failed.
-His failure to save his students led him to resign from his position at the university, and he left for the Shanghai International Settlement in September 1927.
-By the time he left Guangzhou, he was one of the most famous intellectuals in China.
+In September 1927, Lu Xun received a letter from his student Tai Jingnong informing him that the Swedish explorer and writer Sven Hedin wished, through Liu Bannong, to nominate Lu Xun for the Nobel Prize in Literature.
+Lu Xun declined the proposal, stating that neither he nor any contemporary Chinese writer was yet deserving of the honor.
+Per Wästberg Espmark stated that the Swedish Academy in the mid-1930s had sounded out Lu Xun about a possible nomination, but that he declined.
+Göran Malmqvist, who disputed the authenticity of the correspondence between Lu Xun and Tai Jingnong, clarified that the Swedish Academy had never offered Lu Xun the prize itself, making it inaccurate to claim that Lu Xun had declined to receive it.

-In 1927 Lu was considered for the Nobel Prize in Literature, for the short story The True Story of Ah Q, despite a poor English translation and annotations that were nearly double the size of the text.
-Lu rejected the possibility of accepting the nomination.
-Later, he renounced writing fiction or poetry in response to China's deteriorating political situation and his own poor emotional state, and restricted himself to writing argumentative essays.
+In late 1927, Lu Xun decided to renounce fiction and poetry in response to China’s deteriorating political situation and his own emotional turmoil, thereafter writing primarily political and polemical essays.